 We’ve now hung string lights on a screened porch twice and I’d like to think that we have it down to a science.

-How to hang outdoor string lights
+How to hang string lights on covered patio

 Here are all of our tips for the best way to hang patio lights!

 We have tried hanging outdoor lights in a variety of ways.
 In our old home, we used peel and stick command hooks and they inevitably popped off due to moisture and humidity.

 By far the best outdoor light hooks to use are safety cup hooks from National Hardware.

 While you might not want to put nails into your walls, the small holes that safety cup hooks add are worth it for the durability and longevity of the hooks.

 The best thing about National Hardware’s safety cup hooks are that they securely hold string lights in place.

 Safety cup hooks are easy to install with just a drill and your fingers.

 Safety cup hooks differ from regular hooks with a spring-loaded clasp over the hook, meaning the wire is staying securely in place.

 What is the best way to hang outdoor string lights?